Pass the TV Guide...

 Life seemed to be as black and white as the TV.
 It's odd how I can remember the colors of life as they accompany the various memories I have of it.
 In summer, my memories are strong and vivid, breathing and full of life.
 In the winter they seem gray, tinged with browns and earth tones.
 The same holds true with remembering these old horror movies on TV.
 Their black and white have seeped into my recollections embracing every nuance of memory with a perpetual gray scale.
 And that's fine with me.

 That's the difference between then and now.
-Those TV's had class; our modern flat-screen-high-tech-can't-do-it-without-the-remote-high definition sets are great, but they do lack style.
+Those TV's had class; our modern flat-screen-high-tech-can't-do-it-without-the-remote-high definition sets are great, but they do lack style-and picture quality.
 The old TV's were like living room gurus.
 We all gravitated toward the center to listen to its teachings.
 As they sat majestic in their consoled bodies, rabbit-eared for the divine reception, they gave us miracles.
 The television was command central; from it, we received the gifts of westerns and horror, comedy and music, action and drama, and for our moms: organ music soap operas.

 American International Pictures